19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 115\.—(1) The original proceedings of a subordinate military court purporting to be signed by the president of the court and being in the custody of an officer of the court or the registrar shall be deemed to be of such a public nature as to be admissible in evidence on their mere production from such custody.

-(2) Any copy of the original proceedings of a subordinate military court purporting to be certified by an officer, a warrant officer or the registrar to be a true copy of such proceedings or of any part thereof, shall be admissible in evidence without proof of the signature of the president of the court.
+(2) Any copy of the original proceedings of a subordinate military court purporting to be certified by an officer, a warrant officer, a military expert of or above the rank of ME3 or the registrar to be a true copy of such proceedings or of any part thereof, shall be admissible in evidence without proof of the signature of the president of the court.

 [1/94]

+[28/2009 wef 01/04/2010]

 Review of findings and sentences of subordinate military courts